 Here is business strategist Miki Strong’s landing page:

 The only clickable link on it is her “Take the Business Archetype Quiz” button.
 In spite of the fact she showcases notable places where she has appeared, none of these are clickable (they are there for social proof only).

 She identifies the problem (Lost in a crowd?) and hints she can provide a solution (Create Distinction).

 In this case, her landing page does lead to her Home page but it is a true landing page in that it focuses on capturing the attention of her ideal subscriber and on getting that ideal subscriber to take the action she specified — taking the quiz.

 The real secret?
 She promises a solution RIGHT NOW.
 (Take the quiz and get an instant answer as to what business archetype you are.)

-Finally, do make sure that whatever gift or incentive you are offering is top quality, relevant, valuable and the most irresistible gift you can offer (even if it’s only a tip sheet).
+Finally, make sure that whatever gift or incentive you are offering is top quality, relevant, valuable and the most irresistible gift you can offer.

 It’s all about creating the right incentive for the right person at the right time!